 - Loss of future income and earning capacity

-Do you have a reliable way of calculating the actual value of your injuries?
-If your answer is no, then a lawyer can be of help.
+Do you have a reliable way of calculating the actual value of your injuries following a truck crash?
+If your answer is no, an attorney can be of help.
 Although there is no mathematical formula for calculating your damages, it is against your interest to underestimate them.

 Personal injury attorneys understand the laws and can navigate the complex legal system.
 Therefore, the services of an attorney may be necessary even if you sue an insurance company without a lawyer.